Corporate Video Production Quote Template for Agencies and Creators

 How many revision rounds should I include?

 Include 2-3 revision rounds in your base price for standard projects.
 First round addresses major feedback, second handles minor tweaks, third is for small polish.
-Define what counts as a revision - substantial changes vs typo fixes.
+Define what counts as a revision - substantial changes vs. typo fixes.
 Charge hourly for revisions beyond the included rounds.
 Clear limits prevent endless back-and-forth and train clients to consolidate feedback.

 Should I charge separately for equipment rentals?